MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 You are now ready to test out this sample.

-- Be sure to Save all files, and return to the Unity Editor
+- Be sure to Save all files, and return to the Unity Editor.

-- Press the Play button at the top of the editor
+- Press the Play button at the top of the editor.

 - Be sure to **Save** all files, and return to the Unity Editor.